TarikEren/c-cpp-project-creator/README.md

     project-creator [flags] [project name]

     Flags (More to be added):
-    - -h: Help command that displays available commands
+    - -h: Help command that displays available commands (Only prints "help" for now)